 The good news for people who are giving up their policy is that permanent forms of life insurance will build cash value over time as long as they are funded properly, and upon surrender, the policy owner receives these funds.
 The process to surrender a life insurance policy is relatively straightforward and simple, but if a surrender needs to happen fast it is best to understand the procedures so there are no hiccups.
 People should always carefully consider surrendering their policy because they may not be able to buy a new life insurance policy depending upon their age and health.

 These are the biggest reasons that people would consider surrendering their policy.
 These reasons are not right for everyone, should you should always check with your life insurance agent or financial advisor.

 The big advantage of surrendering a life insurance policy is the access to the cash value.
 When a policy is surrendered, it does not merely cease premium payments, it also releases all the saved value to the client (assuming they have not withdrawn or loaned it from the policy already).
 Generally speaking, the older a policy is and the longer it has been active, the higher the cash value will be.
 People often surrender their life insurance contracts as one of the first ways to pay unexpected expenses such as house repairs or to get through a period of unemployment.

 People also surrender life insurance contracts because sometimes they might not need the coverage anymore.
 Many people have owned whole life insurance policies for over 20 years.
-During this period of time many life changes may have taken place.
-Children may have grown and are no longer dependent on their parents for support, marriages may end in divorce and life insurance is not needed to protect a spouse, companies may be sold and key man insurance is no longer needed, or a beneficiary may predecease the insured and the coverage may be unnecessary.
+During this period of time, many life changes may have taken place.
+Children may have grown and are no longer dependent on their parents for support, marriages may end in divorce and life insurance is not needed to protect an ex-spouse, companies may be sold and key man insurance is no longer needed, or a beneficiary may predecease the insured and the coverage may be unnecessary.